jupyterhub/repo2docker/docs/source/usage.rst

 1. builds a Docker image from a git repo
 2. runs a Jupyter server within the image

-This two step process enable you to build an image and run it so you can explore the repository's contents.
+This two step process enables you to build an image and run it so you can explore the repository's contents.

 The **command** used is::

-  juptyer-repo2docker <URL to repo>
+  juptyer-repo2docker <URL-or-path to repo>

-where ``<URL to repo>`` provides a URL to the source repository.
+where ``<URL-or-path to repo>`` provides a URL or path to the source repository.

 For example, use the following to build an image and launch a Jupyter Notebook server::